ninga09/myPortfolio/README.md

 ### Deploying to Render

 1. Push your code to a GitHub repository
-2. Go to [Render](https://render.com) and sign up/login
-3. Click "New +" and select "Static Site"
-4. Connect your GitHub repository
+2. Connect your GitHub repository
-5. Configure the build settings:
+3. Configure the build settings:
    - **Build Command**: `npm run build`
    - **Publish Directory**: `dist`
    - **Node Version**: 18 (or latest LTS)
-6. Click "Create Static Site"
+4. Click "Create Static Site"
-7. Your portfolio will be deployed and you'll get a URL
+5. Your portfolio will be deployed and you'll get a URL